kensanata/spellcasters/Agrimach.md

 ### Treasure

 The *amulet of treading softly* turns its wearer invisible to the undead as long as they hold their breath.
-This is how Agrimach sneaks out of his cellar without disturbing the zombies without creating any kind of deactivation mechanism that could be abused.
+This is how Agrimach sneaks out of his cellar without disturbing the zombies and without creating any kind of deactivation mechanism that could be abused.
 Furthermore, it can be a poisoned gift, as he can show you how it works without revealing that you have to hold your breath, thus ensuring a really mean surprise if you trust it without him.

 ### The Book of the Dead